vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/internal.rst

 If you work with products tracked by lot/serial numbers, you have two ways of working:

--  If you work with serial/lot numbers taking all products into consideration, you can scan the barcode of the lot/serial number and Odoo will increase the quantity of the product, setting its lot/serial number.
+-  If you work with serial/lot numbers taking all products into consideration, you can scan the barcode of the lot/serial number and Leansoft will increase the quantity of the product, setting its lot/serial number.

 .. image:: internal/internal_09.png
     :align: center